shaek666/shaek666/README.md

 </div>

 <p align="center">
-  <i>Looking for new opportunities and collaborations in machine learning and data science.
+  <i>Looking for new opportunities and collaborations in CS.
 Feel free to reach out!</i>
 </p>